-- Covered bridges usually resemble barns; it is said this helped to calm horses and other animals that needed to pull wagons over streams and creeks.
+Covered bridges usually resemble barns and are painted red.
+It is said this helped calm horses and other animals that had to pull wagons across streams and creeks.

-- Two of the bridges (Geiger’s and Schlicher’s) are in the Trexler Nature Preserve, a sprawling 1,108-acre park in Lehigh County.
-Here you’ll find Lehigh Valley Zoo and plenty of trails, picnic areas, and scenic views.
+Two of the bridges (Geiger’s and Schlicher’s) are in the Trexler Nature Preserve, a sprawling 1,108-acre park in Lehigh County.
+Here you’ll find Lehigh Valley Zoo (admission charged) and plenty of trails, picnic areas, and scenic views.
 There’s no charge to enter the preserve, hike the trails, or picnic there.
-However, admission is charged for the Lehigh Valley Zoo.

 - Take water along.
 There aren’t concessions near the bridges, so bringing water will come in handy.